-In addition to their popular sushi menu, The Bay has a wide variety of fresh seafood options served up daily.
+In addition to their popular sushi menu, The Bay serves up a wide variety of other fresh seafood options daily.
 You can’t miss this South Walton must, marked with cafe lights at the foot of the Choctawhatchee Bay.
-Fried oysters are their specialty, served with a smoked- Vidalia onion tartar sauce.
-Enjoy these and a cold beer as you watch the sun set around the outdoor fire pit.
+Fried oysters are their specialty, served with a smoked Vidalia onion tartar sauce.
+Enjoy these with a cold beer as you sit around the outdoor fire pit and watch the sun set.

-What pairs better with oysters than a crisp glass of Pino?
-Vin’tij Food and Wine, located in Grand Boulevard, is your one-stop shop for the wine connoisseur or foodie in your life.
+What pairs better with oysters than a crisp glass of Sauvignon Blanc?
+Located in Grand Boulevard, Vin’tij Food & Wine is your one-stop shop for the wine connoisseur or foodie in your life.
 Grab a bottle to share and celebrate over the Oyster Crostini.
-Sautéed oyster layer over a spinach crostini, paired with pickled red onions, capers and lemon butter.
+Sautéed oysters layer over a spinach crostini, paired with pickled red onions, capers and lemon butter.

 Barefoot’s Beachside Bar & Grill: Sandestin

-If you are searching for an authentic Florida lunch spot, look no further than Barefoot’s Beachside Bar & Grill on the Hilton Sandestin property inside the Sandestin Golf & Beach Resort.
+If you are searching for an authentic Florida lunch spot, look no further than Barefoot’s Beachside Bar & Grill at Hilton Sandestin Beach Golf Resort & Spa.
 Just steps from the sugar-white sand, order your favorite frozen cocktail and pair it with the raw bar - fresh raw oysters, peel-and-eat shrimp and snow crab clusters.

 Surf Hut: Miramar Beach

 This west-side favorite will have something for everyone in your crew.
 Located off Scenic Gulf Drive, Surf Hut is the complete package, with tasty food and amazing Gulf views.
-If this is on your list to visit, be sure you are hungry and order the Captain’s Platter - fried local fish, Gulf shrimp, oysters, scallops, and gumbo.
+And don't just settle for the small surf - go big and order the Captain's Platter: fried local fish, Gulf shrimp, oysters, scallops and gumbo.